alexameirelles/gambling-br/README.md

 The work focused primarily on:

-- temporal trends
+- Temporal trends
-- geographic distribution
+- Geographic distribution
-- outpatient visits versus hospitalizations
+- Outpatient visits versus hospitalizations
-- municipality-level aggregation
+- Municipality-level aggregation
-- district-level aggregation
+- District-level aggregation

 Intermediate datasets were exported as CSV files for use in the interactive visualizations.